Revealing Adversarial Smart Contracts through Semantic Interpretation and Uncertainty Estimation: Uncertainty Quantification via Probing and Fusion

 \subsection{Binary Label Expansion}

-In binary classification tasks, directly querying LLMs for confidence levels often leads to overly confident predictions.
-In contrast, comparative judgments based on relative rankings have been found to yield more reliable results~\cite{xiong2024can}.
-To enable fine-grained confidence assessment, we extend the binary adversarial detection task into a four-level label spectrum.
-Specifically, we define the label space as:
+In binary adversarial detection, LLMs often produce overconfident predictions, particularly for borderline cases that exhibit partial suspicious behaviors.
+This overconfidence can obscure the model’s uncertainty and lead to unreliable decisions.
+To capture more fine-grained confidence information, we expand the binary classification task into a four-level label spectrum:

-Rather than relying on majority voting, our method focuses on generating a ranked list of labels along with their corresponding verbalized confidence scores, laying the foundation for subsequent quantitative analysis.
-Specifically, we prompt the LLM to rank the four label options by their likelihood and assign verbal confidence scores that sum to 100\%, ensuring both interpretability and comparability.
+Directly using verbalized confidence scores has been shown to be unreliable.
+In contrast, comparative judgments based on relative rankings often yield more consistent and trustworthy results~\cite{xiong2024can}.
+Therefore, we prompt the LLM to rank the four label options by likelihood and assign confidence scores that sum to 100\%, ensuring both interpretability and comparability.
 An illustrative example of this prompt is shown in \figurename~\ref{fig:stage2_label_bounding}.
-This structured output not only supports precise quantification of suspicion levels but can also be combined with the probing strategy introduced in the next section.
-By jointly leveraging ranked verbal confidence scores and consistency analysis of label orderings across multiple queries, we can better detect fluctuations in the LLM’s confidence.
-This combined approach enables more effective sensing of prediction uncertainty and leads to more robust classification results than relying on absolute scores alone.
+This structured output not only enables precise quantification of suspicion levels, but also provides the necessary data foundation for the subsequent entropy-based multi-view fusion.